pajicadvance/cherry-on-top/README.md

 ### Stackable items

 Enable item stacking for a bunch of items that were previously unstackable, up to a configurable value.
+Throwable potions also get a configurable cooldown if potion stacking is enabled.